damnYouCode/damnYouCode/README.md

 - 👋 Hi, I’m @damnYouCode
 - 👀 I’m interested in learning git, SQL, and Python
 - 🌱 I’m currently learning SQL, Python and git,
-- 💞️ I’m looking to collaborate on ... who knows, I need to learn stuff first.
+- 💞️ I’m looking to collaborate on ... on my new branch.
 - 📫 How to reach me ...

 <!---